 - Pellet nuclei by centrifugation at 13,000 rpm in a microcentrifuge for 1 min at 4°C and remove supernatant.

-- Resuspend nuclear pellet in 200 µl of 1X ChIP Buffer + PIC.
+- Resuspend nuclear pellet in 200 μl of 1X ChIP buffer + PIC.
 Incubate on ice for 10 min.

 - Sonicate lysate with several pulses to break nuclear membrane.
-Incubate samples 30 sec on wet ice between pulses.
-Optimal conditions required for complete lysis of nuclei can be determined by observing nuclei under light microscope before and after sonication.
+Incubate samples for 30 sec on wet ice between pulses.
+Optimal conditions required for complete lysis of nuclei can be determined by observing nuclei on a light microscope before and after sonication.
 HeLa nuclei were completely lysed after 3 sets of 20 sec pulses using a VirTis Virsonic 100 Ultrasonic Homogenizer/Sonicator set at setting 6 with a 1/8-inch probe.
 Alternatively, nuclei can be lysed by homogenizing the lysate 20 times in a Dounce homogenizer; however, lysis may not be as complete.